opensearch-project/documentation-website/_query-dsl/geo-and-xy/geoshape.md

 #### Polygon

-In GeoJSON format, you must list the vertices of the polygon counterclockwise and close the polygon so the first vertex and the last vertex are the same.
+In GeoJSON format, you must list the vertices of the polygon in counterclockwise order and close the polygon so that the first vertex and the last vertex are the same.

 Search for documents whose geoshape fields are within the provided polygon: